DUNE/dune-justin/docs/jobscripts.md

     pfn=`echo $did_pfn_rse | cut -f2 -d' '`
     rse=`echo $did_pfn_rse | cut -f3 -d' '`

-If no file is available to be processed, then justin-get-file produces no output to stdout, which should also be checked for.  justin-get-file logs errors to stderr.
+If no file is available to be processed, then `justin-get-file` produces no output to stdout, which should also be checked for so the jobscript can stop at the point. `justin-get-file` logs errors to stderr.

-justin-get-file can be called multiple times to process more than one file in the same jobscript.
-This can be done all at the start or repeatedly during the lifetime of the job. justin-get-file is itself a simple wrapper around the curl command and it would also be possible to access the allocator service's REST API directly from an application.
+`justin-get-file` can be called multiple times to process more than one file in the same jobscript.
+This can be done all at the start or repeatedly during the lifetime of the job. `justin-get-file` is itself a simple wrapper around the `curl` command and it would also be possible to access the allocator service's REST API directly from an application.

+`justin-get-file` has a single option which may also be given:
+`--seconds-needed NNNN` where NNNN is the maximum number of wallclock seconds which will be needed by the jobscript to process another file and finish.
+If there is not enough time left based on the `--wall-seconds` option used when defining the stage, then `justin-get-file` will in that case return an empty result, just as if no more files were available for processing.
+This can easily be used to create adaptable jobscripts which process a series of input files without running out of time on the last one.

 ## Marking input files as processed